wssun/TiSE-LM4Code-Security/README.md

 [//]: # (# ⚔🛡 Security Threats and Protections for Neural Code Models &#40;NCMs&#41;)
 # ⚔🛡 Security of Language Models for Code

-This repository provides a summary of recent advancements in the security landscape surrounding Neural Code Models, including backdoor, adversarial attacks, corresponding defenses and so on.
+This repository provides a summary of recent advancements in the security landscape surrounding Language Models for Code (also known as Neural Code Models), including backdoor, adversarial attacks, corresponding defenses and so on.

 **NOTE: We collect the original code from the papers and the code we have reproduced.
 While, our reproduced code is not guaranteed to be fully accurate and is for reference only.
 For specific issues, please consult the original authors.**